 - Select Disable script execution if you do not want to run scripts for the VM.

 - In the Windows scripts section, specify paths to pre-freeze and post-thaw scripts for Microsoft Windows VMs.
-Veeam Backup & Replication supports scripts in the EXE, BAT, CMD, WSF, JS, and PS1 file format.
+For the list of supported script formats, see Pre-Freeze and Post-Thaw Scripts.

 - In the Linux scripts section, specify paths to pre-freeze and/or post-thaw scripts for Linux VMs.
-Veeam Backup & Replication supports scripts of the SH file type.
+For the list of supported script formats, see Pre-Freeze and Post-Thaw Scripts.

 If you have added to the job a VM container with Microsoft Windows and Linux VMs, you can select to execute both Microsoft Windows and Linux scripts for the VM container.
 When the job starts, Veeam Backup & Replication will automatically determine what OS type is installed on the VM and use corresponding scripts to quiesce this VM.